PDM4AR/exercises/docs/03-informedgraphsearch.md

 * Since Uniform Cost Search is a special case of the A* algorithm, it is allowed to use A* implementation for UCS too, writing the code in the correct place and setting heuristic function = 0.
 * **BE CAREFUL**: in the A* algorithm, the heuristic is summed to the cost-to-reach only for the ranking step in the queue, but you must **not** update the cost-to-reach with the heuristic estimate!
 * For debugging, please keep in mind that your code has to work in all possible scenarios.
 Find them all!

-### Update your repo and run exercise

-Make sure to update your repo before running the exercise.
-Please refer to [Hello World](01-helloworld.md) for instructions.